 Walt Disney has accomplished numerous truly amazing feats when it comes to deceiving people, seeming to provide exciting yet wholesome entertainment while delivering witchcraft and occult mind control right into their homes.

-Disney has taken fairy tales, fables, legends and stories from all over the world, and applying various themes to places, nature, animals, and characters both real and fantasy, along with appealing music and lyrics, creatively manipulated and packaged to cater for their evil agenda.
-Many of these fairy stories are quite dark anyway, but Disney has cultivated the expertise to make them even darker.
+Disney has taken fairy tales, fables, legends and stories from all over the world, and applying various themes to places, nature, animals, and characters both real and fantasy, along with appealing music and lyrics, creatively manipulated and packaged them to cater for their evil agenda.
+Many of these fairy stories are quite dark anyway, but Disney has cultivated the expertise to make them even darker, ingenuously disguised as wholesome family entertainment.

 Colourful witches and wizards abound in Disney productions.
-From Queen Grimhilde in the first Disney film Snow White in 1938, through Madam Mim in The Sword in the Stone, and Cruella De Vil, to the 2014 film dedicated to the life story of the witch Maleficent, almost every Disney film has some type of witch.
+From Queen Grimhilde in the first Disney film Snow White in 1938, through Madam Mim in The Sword in the Stone, Cruella De Vil in 101 Dalmations, to the 2014 film dedicated to the life story of the witch Maleficent, almost every Disney film has some type of witch.

 In Disney’s Little Mermaid, Ariel signs a contract with the evil witch Ursula – or sells her soul to her? – in exchange for being human so she can marry her prince.